A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: DeFi Derivative Protocols: Agents, Components, and Operational Dynamics

-To create and trade a position, a way to price assets is necessary. \textit{Oracles} are computer systems external to blockchain platforms that provide off-chain data to smart contracts running there.
-They are an essential component for derivative protocols that rely on external data sources such as real-world asset prices and market indices.\footnote{Note that oracles can also derive data from other smart contracts or DEXs.
-In this case, they are known as on-chain oracles.
-Off-chain oracles are instead those that pull data from external sources, such as traditional financial markets or web APIs.} Notably, oracles may differ in their trust models~\parencite{al-breiki:trustworthy:2020}: centralized ones depend on a single entity, ensuring efficiency but posing risks such as single points of failure and data manipulation; decentralized oracles, like Chainlink~\parencite{chainlink:oracle} and Band Protocol~\parencite{band:oracle}, aggregate instead data obtained independently by multiple nodes, enhancing security and trustworthiness.
+Among the main protocol components, \textit{oracles} provide the exogenous inputs required to determine the market state $Y^{\mathrm{market}}$, supplying the price data used for valuation, risk monitoring, and liquidation.\footnote{Oracles may also derive data from other smart contracts or decentralized exchanges.
+In that case, they are often referred to as on-chain oracles.
+Off-chain oracles instead pull data from external sources, such as traditional financial markets or web APIs.} Oracles may differ significantly in their trust assumptions~\parencite{al-breiki:trustworthy:2020,}: centralized solutions depend on a single data provider and offer efficiency at the cost of greater concentration risk, whereas decentralized oracles, such as Chainlink~(\citeyear{chainlink:oracle}) and Band Protocol~(\citeyear{band:oracle}), aggregate information from multiple independent nodes, thereby improving robustness and trustworthiness.

-\textit{Matching engines} specify how orders are paired with a counterparty and then finalized in protocol state.
-We identify two primary models: in the \emph{order book} model, trades are matched on a continuous limit order book (on- or off-chain), with price discovery endogenous to the book.
-A continuous ledger of bids and asks enables price discovery via direct market interaction.
-In contrast, the \emph{pool-counterparty} (peer-to-pool) matching model eliminates the order book and enables trading against liquidity pools.
-Execution prices are typically derived from one or more external oracles and adjusted by price impact proportional to the trade size and fee functions of pool utilization; liquidity conditions therefore affect price impact and fees.

-Finally, the clearing function is executed by smart contracts or by modules at the protocol level that together act as an on-chain clearinghouse.
-These components compute profit and loss using current market prices, determine the required initial and maintenance margins, and check whether an account can be liquidated based on the account’s balances and positions.
-The system repeatedly compares the account’s equity (collateral plus unrealized PnL) with the maintenance requirement as prices update; when equity nears this level, traders must add collateral or cut exposure, otherwise, they incur into liquidations.
-These do not require centralized approval: external agents can call the contract’s liquidation function once the on-chain condition is met.\footnote{Maintenance requirements apply to margined instruments such as perpetual futures and everlasting options; fully paid, non-margined traditional options are generally not subject to maintenance tests.}